freecode23/EECE5554/imu/README.md

 Step 4: Record the messages published on the topic and save as a bag file.
 ```
 cd data/
-rosbag record -O live_capture/live_capture.bag /imu
+rosbag record -O dead_reckoning/dead_reckoning.bag /imu
 ```

 Step 5: Exit the publisher node and the record program.

-Step 6: To save bag file as csv file, cd into the `data` directory, change the filename for the csv file, uncomment the function call for `convert_rosbag_to_csv(bag_file, csv_file)` then run:
+Step 6: To save bag file as csv file, cd into the `analysis` directory, change the filename for the csv file, uncomment the function call for `convert_rosbag_to_csv(bag_file, csv_file)` then run:
 ```